h2oai/h2o-3/h2o-docs/src/product/performance-and-prediction.rst

 Partial Dependence Plots
 ''''''''''''''''''''''''

-This plot provides a graphical representation of the marginal effect of a variable on the class probability (classification) or response (regression).
+Use ``partialPlot`` (R)/``partial_plot`` (Python) to create a partial dependece plot.
+This plot provides a graphical representation of the marginal effect of a variable on the class probability (binary and multiclass classification) or response (regression).
 Note that this is only available for models that include only numerical values.

 The partial dependence of a given feature :math:`X_j` is the average of the response function :math:`g`, where all the components of :math:`X_j` are set to :math:`x_j` :math:`(X_j = {[x{^{(0)}_j},...,x{^{(N-1)}_j}]}^T)`